Inserm-IST/MTW-MeSH-Docker/README.md

 #### Change the default password

 A default value is provided for the admin pass for both MTW and Jena Fuseki as a secret in the `admin_settings.txt` file.

-Make sure to change this value and not to reveal then content of this file (via git for example).
+> :warning: **Warning:** Make sure to change this value and not to reveal then content of this file (via *git* for example).

 ### Build the image